flynnduel/walmart-spend-prediction/README.md

 ## Key findings

 Customers aged 51 to 55 spend the most per transaction, which makes them an obvious target for higher-end promotions.
-The bigger surprise was rural: Category C customers outspend urban customers on average, even though rural markets usually get treated as lower priority.
+The bigger surprise was rural.
+Category C customers outspend urban customers on average, even though rural markets usually get treated as lower priority.
 Gender barely mattered once everything else was controlled for; men spend more in total, but that's volume, not bigger baskets.
 Random Forest explained about 46% of the variance in spend, and I'd rather be honest about that ceiling than dress it up.

 ---